 Mark Spain Real Estate may work for you if you'd prefer to have an agent represent you in an all-cash sale or if you're on the fence about selling for cash vs. opting for a traditional listing.

-Mark Spain is a legitimate real estate brokerage with solid reviews of its agents.
+It's an established real estate brokerage with solid reviews of its agents.
 However, other realtors can also get you a cash offer and may offer lower commission rates than Mark Spain.

 If you know for sure that you want to sell for cash, there are plenty of alternatives to explore before going through a full-priced real estate agent — including 'We Buy Houses' companies, iBuyers, and cash offer marketplaces like Clever Offers.